sanghyun-son/speaking-gpu/README.md

 python setup.py develop
 ```

-Then, make a webhook in your discord server
+Then, make a webhook in your discord server.

 **Step 1**